kishore3github/DevOps/Shellscripting/User<->System_commands/README.md

 # To execute the shell script as a system command
-# To run a user command as System commands.
+# or To run a user command as System commands.

 first create the shell script file and give the permission to it.